Sep 1, 2022

 JAD: That's the name of Rodney's thing that he did with her?

-ROBERT: You mean, this has been tried again?
+ROBERT: Yeah, I mean, this has been tried again?

 ROBERT: With what result?